Welcome to this guide on the best time to visit Cancun.

 There are tons of options to celebrate this event, with lots of big discotecas such as Cocobongo to celebrate and dance the night away.

-If you find yourself traveling to the capital in search of more cultural options, take the trajinera along the canals of Xochimilco!
-You can enjoy traditional Mexican food and drinks!
+If you find yourself traveling to the capital in search of more cultural options, take a trajinera along the canals of Xochimilco for a unique experience!

 El Día de Los Reyes

 Celebrated every year on the 6th of January, this religious event is akin to Christmas Day, although celebrated a few weeks later.

 Whilst most known for children receiving presents, the festival itself is celebrated in the streets with religious ceremonies and parades throughout the city.